NickJiEE/CrCM-Boost-PFC/CrCM_PFC_Final_Simulation_Verification_Report.md

 ## 10. Final conclusion

-The final CrCM boost PFC simulation meets the 400 V, 100 W regulation target and passes the PF and modeled-efficiency requirements at the refreshed low-line and high-line full-load corners.
+The final CrCM boost PFC simulation meets the 400 V, 100 W regulation target and passes the PF and modeled-efficiency requirements at the refreshed low-line and high-line full-load corners, as well as at the common 230 V / 50 Hz nominal mains point.
 Startup, no-load, reduced-load, protection, maximum-frequency, minimum-pulse, and load-step behaviors were verified.

 The only documented performance exception is PF below 0.95 at 240 V and 20% load.
 Regulation and modeled efficiency still pass at that point.
 The limitation is associated with the 0.2 µs minimum on-time and the approximately 476 kHz realized switching-frequency ceiling.